 The corporate tax rate was changed from 35% to 30% with effect from 1 January 1996.
 In addition to the corporate tax at 30%, Nigerian companies (i.e., companies incorporated in Nigeria) are liable to tertiary education tax at 2% of their assessable profit.

 The corporate tax rate is 27%.

-For tax year 2014 tax rate for companies other than banking companies shall be 34% and for banking companies it will be 35%.
+For tax year 2015 tax rate for companies other than banking companies shall be 33% and for banking companies it will be 35%.
 Previously, from 1 July 2006 to 30 June 2013, the tax rate for all companies including banking companies was 35%.
+From 1 July 2013 to 30 June 2014 the rate was reduced to 34% and now it has been further reduced to 33% for companies other than banking companies.
 Small companies may be taxed at a rate of 25%, subject to specified conditions.

-The corporate income tax general rate is 10 percent.
-An additional 5 percent tax is imposed on profits distribution (dividends) to domestic shareholders; Dividends paid to non-resident shareholders are subject to a 15 percent withholding tax.
-The accrued application of the mentioned tax rates results in an effective rate of 25,46 percent.
-Different effective tax rates apply to different activities performed by non-resident entities in the following cases: 3 percent for qualified insurance premiums; 3 percent for qualified freight and transport; 3 percent for communications (phone, internet, and similar); 4.5 percent for news agencies; 12 percent for distributors of movies, cinema/television, and similar; and 4.5 percent for transfer of the use of containers.
-For financings received from external banks, current effective rate is 6 percent.
-Corporate income earned by individuals/foreign entities for their activities carried out in Paraguay (e.g. through a branch or permanent establishment) is currently taxed at an effective rate of 15 percent.
+The corporate tax rate is 10%.
+A 5% tax on dividends applies upon distribution to domestic shareholders.
+Dividend distributions to non-resident shareholders are subject to a 15% withholding tax, resulting in an effective rate of 25.46%.
+Different tax rates apply to different activities performed by non-resident entities in certain cases: 3% for qualified insurance premiums; 3% for qualified freight and transport; 3% for communications (phone, internet, and similar); 4.5% for news agencies; 12% for distributors of movies, cinema/television, and similar; and 4.5% for transfer of the use of containers.
+For financings received from external banks, current effective rate is 6%.
+Corporate income earned by individuals/foreign entities for their activities carried out in Paraguay (e.g. through a branch or permanent establishment) is currently taxed at an effective rate of 15%.